- Actual Gross Weight:

 A document that traditionally accompanies exported goods bearing such information as the nature of the goods, their value, the recipient and their ultimate destination.
 Required for statistical purposes, it accompanies all controlled goods being exported under the appropriate permit.

-A formal document used to clear goods through customs in the importing country by providing pertinent shipment information including but not limited to country of origin, description and value.
+A formal document used to clear goods through customs in the importing country/territory by providing pertinent shipment information including but not limited to country/territory of origin, description and value.

 Customs Self Assessment (CSA)

 Offers approved importers, approved carriers, and registered drivers the benefits of a streamlined clearance option for CSA eligible goods.

 Back to Top